uw-dims/dims-swplan/docs/source/commercializationplan.rst

 **Trident** portal system) and appreciate feedback from red teaming done in conjunction with this project.

-Dr. Paul Vixie recently published a blog post, `Magical Thinking in Internet Security`_ in which he points out the problem of complexity in implementing security solutions, especially one's designed to detect and respond to computer intrusions (while not being the *source* of intrusions, due to security weaknesses in these complex systems that are not addressed by the limited resources often invested in implementing these systems.
-He starts his conclusion with this statement: "Increased complexity without corresponding increases in understanding would be a net loss to a buyer."
-DIMS products are intended to help shift the equation put forward by Vixie, by helping make a less complex, more transparent, and easier to secure platform than may otherwise be produced by trying to leverage open source security tools from scratch.

-.. _Magical Thinking in Internet Security: https://www.farsightsecurity.com/Blog/20160428-vixie-magicalthinking/

 Further conversations with Farsight will explore possible interest in grants or contracts to provide financial support for any further system integration efforts.